The-Muse-Collaborative/muse_usps/README.md

 ```

 For the Travis-CI tests these environment variables are configured in the
 Travis-CI repository settings and are not in `travis.yml`.
+Additionally, the
+Travis-CI settings.

 The `Makefile` provides several useful targets.
 Use `make help` for a list.